Overview

 Goal

-Increase the proportion of socioeconomically disadvantaged community members who have a primary care provider from 27% to the Healthy People 2030 target of 84% by June 30, 2029.
+Increase the proportion of socioeconomically disadvantaged community members who have a primary care provider from the baseline of 27% (2021) to the Healthy People 2030 target of 84% by June 30, 2029.

 Target Population